xdeama/personal-site-hugo/hugo/content/en/consulting/projects/network-server-room-relocation.md

 business-areas:
   - "Real Estate"
 ---
-As Head of IT, I was responsible for network technology, server systems, and workplace IT equipment during a site relocation.
+I planned and executed the full relocation of the company site, including network infrastructure, server systems, and workplace IT equipment.

 ### **Project Highlights**
 - Planning of network technology and supervision of construction measures